-PSU offers quality educational degrees at the associate, bachelor, master, and doctoral levels in Business Administration and degrees at the bachelor and master levels in Computer Science and Information Systems.
-The university's most recent expansions has been Beauty Management and Hotel and Hospitality Management.
-Reflecting the most current professional trends, PSU also offers non-degree programs in Accounting and Project Management.
+PSU offers quality educational degrees at the bachelor and master levels in Business Administration and degrees at the bachelor and master levels in Computer Science and Information Systems.
 The Accrediting Council for Independent Colleges and Schools has accredited the University since 1996.